 We think the BEABA First Stage Baby Spoon Set (4-pack) is a winner for dishing up your baby's first foods.
-The silicone handle is comfortable for parents to hold, and the spoon tip is soft for a baby's gums and teeth.
+The silicone handle is comfortable for parents, and the spoon tip is soft for a baby's gums and teeth.
 We appreciate that the one-piece spoon is seamless, and everything that touches the baby's mouth is silicone (free of BPA, Phthalate, and lead).
-The set is dishwasher safe, too.
+The set is dishwasher-safe, too.

 The Munchkin Lift Infant Spoons (6-pack) offers practicality at an affordable price.
-The spoons are slim and long, making the task of reaching inside baby food jars much easier.
-The spoons' tips are squared off, plus flexible and gentle when wiping a baby's face.
+The spoons are slim and long, like something you'd get with your Dairy Queen Blizzard, making reaching inside baby food jars a cinch.
+The spoons' tips are squared off plus flexible and gentle when wiping a baby's face.
 We appreciate the "lift" feature, keeping the spoon's head off the table and away from germs.
 This product is all plastic (BPA-free) and top-rack dishwasher safe.

-The sprout-like Olababy Training Spoon is minimal, modern, and adds an exciting pop of spring green to mealtime.
-We believe this spoon is the perfect size for little hands to hold, plus it is ultra-soft and bendable.
-The leaf design is sufficient at dipping and scooping food, and the base allows it to stand upright and slightly suction to a surface; however, the suction strength is not always trustworthy.
-This 100% food-grade (BPA-free) silicone spoon is dishwasher and sterilizer safe.
-Plus, it can double as a teether for gum relief.
+The sprout-like Olababy Training Spoon is minimal in appearance, adds a pop of green to mealtime, and could be your child's best training spoon.
+This ultra-soft and flexible silicone spoon is the perfect size for little hands and allows your little one to explore and practice hand/eye coordination.
+The base features a suction to stand upright; however, the suction strength is not always trustworthy.
+It is 100% food-grade (BPA-free) silicone and dishwasher and sterilizer safe.
 If you appreciate this spoon but prefer a longer spoon for spoon-feeding, check out the Olababy Feeding Spoon.

 Why You Should Trust Us

 BabyGearLab has hands-on tested many products over the past decade, developing comprehensive testing methods to rate and rank baby gear.
-Leading our review is Molly Bradac, Senior Review Editor, and professional nanny with over 14 years of experience.
+Leading our review is Molly Bradac, Senior Review Editor and professional nanny with over 15 years of experience.
 Leaning on her vast expertise and skills, Molly can provide expert recommendations to help families find the perfect product for their needs.
-Also contributing to our review are little testers who play an important role by providing feedback from a child's perspective.
+Little testers also contribute to our review and play an essential role by providing feedback from a child's perspective.
 Each product in our review was purchased and experienced hands-on testing to evaluate performance.

 Analysis and Test Results